 MCAT

 Like most U.S. medical schools, Yale requires applicants to submit MCAT scores.
-For 2023 applicants, the earliest submittable MCAT score is from January 2020 onward.
-Yale matriculants have a median MCAT score of 521.
+The 2024-2025 admits had an average MCAT score of 520.5.

 AMCAS Application